 The Caring School Community (CSC) program is a nationally and internationally recognized, research-based K–6 program that builds classroom and school-wide community.
 It focuses on strengthening students’ connectedness to school.
 This is an important element for increasing academic motivation and achievement and for reducing drug use, violence, and delinquency.
-The Caring School Community Program is a voluntary school-based preparation program for students at James Marlowe, Northwest, Sunray, Gulf Highlands and Richey Elementary Schools operated by Youth & Family Alternatives in cooperation with the Pasco County School Board.
+The Caring School Community Program is a voluntary school-based preparation program for students at James Marlowe, Hudson Academy, Cottee River, Gulf Highlands, and Richey Elementary Schools operated by Youth & Family Alternatives in cooperation with the Pasco County School Board.

 The Support Our Students (SOS) program was developed for secondary students who are not achieving success in the traditional school setting or are high school dropouts.
 The goal of this program is to provide a dropout intervention/retrieval education program that will lead to a standard high school diploma.
 Most of the SOS students have fallen behind because of absenteeism or failing grades.
 The SOS Program will promote student success by providing educational services designed to accommodate student learning styles, academic and affective needs, interests, and special talents.